 There is something magical about driving around Australia and I can't imagine a better route than an epic Melbourne to Sydney roadtrip.
 You can enjoy such varied landscape with large cities, small towns, sandy beaches and great wildlife.
 There are various routes you can take from Melbourne to Sydney, and I reckon you should truly enjoy your time on the road and go along the coast.
 You can allocate at least 5 nights for this epic trip and enjoy plenty of epic scenery.
-To do this trip, you can either rent a car or better yet, buy a used van for your adventure.
+To do this trip, you can either rent a car or better yet, buy a used van or 4x4 for your adventure.
 You can click here to check the latest prices.
 The total drive from Melbourne to Sydney will be over 1000 miles so make sure you allocate about 3-5 hours driving a day.

 Table of Contents